|

 $65 per

-looking at the Carpet sample or just by feeling the surface fibers.
+looking at the sample or feeling the softness of the pile.

 Nylon